 Won’t it be fun to see what kind of acrostics your own children can come up with?

 Last of all is a little fact sheet about mother.
-Children can use this one as a fact gathering questionnaire to interview Mom, or they can just take their best guess at the answers and fill it out on their own.
+Children can use this Mother’s Day printable as a fact gathering questionnaire to interview Mom, or they can just take their best guess at the answers and fill it out on their own.
 The results are sure to be amusing, either way!